 Another major difference is based on how Attribution app uses visits and ad touches to calculate revenue, conversions, and return on ad spend.

 Look back window

 Below is an example of a common look-back window, the opposite of what Attribution app uses, here the conversion event occurred on February 15th and a look-back window was generated to see which ads were responsible for this conversion.

 With this method only the ad channel that was touched on January 15th would receive credit for this conversion, whilst the touch on December 28th would be ignored since it is outside the look-back window range.
-We find this to be an arbitrary look at your return on ad spend, instead we deploy a look forward window.
+We find this to be an arbitrary look at your return on ad spend, instead we deploy a marketer spend view.

 Attribution app uses a markter spend view which deploys a look forward window when the visitor records their first page visit.
 The look forward window will track the visitor along their journey as they touch additional ad channels or continue to record events like conversion and sign up.

 Because Attribution app tracks the visitor’s events on a forward basis you will be able to see exactly which visitors completed certain events at specific times giving you high fidelity on your conversion, ad touches and revenue data.

 Marketer spend view is a paid feature, please feel free to contact email@example.com for more information.